PruneGCN/SepLLM/Training-SepLLM/README.md

 ```

-Remember to save your training process checkpoints, so that if the training is interrupted unexpectedly, you can resume the training.
-You can set the save dir in the config yml file.
+Remember to save your training checkpoints, so that if the training is interrupted unexpectedly, you can resume the training.
+You can set the saving directory in the configuration yml file.
 ```
   "save": "path/to/checkpoints",
   "load": "path/to/checkpoints",
 ```

-After the training is completed, we can convert the training checkpoints to the Hugging Face format, so that we can test them on downstream tasks （e.g. using [lm_eval](url=https://github.com/EleutherAI/lm-evaluation-harness)）.
+After the training is completed, you can convert the training checkpoints to the Hugging Face format, so that you can test them on downstream tasks (e.g. using [lm_eval](url=https://github.com/EleutherAI/lm-evaluation-harness)).

 ```
 python ./tools/ckpts/convert_neox_to_hf.py --input_dir path/to/checkpoints/global_stepXXX --config_file your_config.yml --output_dir hf_model/save/dir